m00qek/utest/docs/how-to/mock-global-patch.md

 # How to patch global state with mock.global.patch()

-Use `mock.global.patch()` when the code under test imports a module directly and calls it through the imported binding — `mock.inject()` does not intercept that binding, but the global patch does.

----

-## When to use this instead of inject

-If the code under test imports a module directly and calls it through its own binding, use `mock.global.patch()`.
-If you only need to intercept calls made through the proxy object inside a callback, use `mock.inject()`.

-See [About mock.inject() vs mock.global.patch()](../explanation/inject-vs-patch.md) for the full trade-off analysis.

----

 ## Declare the module in the config file

 Add the module to `mocks` in the config file so the framework generates a shim: